vamsee33/ipam-test/docs/deployment/README.md

 Set-AzContext -Subscription "Contoso IPAM Subscription"
 ```

-For additional information on authenticating with Azure PowerShell, refer to the documentation [here](https://learn.microsoft.com/powershell/azure/authenticate-azureps)
+For additional information on authenticating with Azure PowerShell, refer to the [documentation](https://learn.microsoft.com/powershell/azure/authenticate-azureps)

 ## Authenticate to Azure CLI (Optional)